CrimsonHollow/ShaguTweaks-more-mods/README.md

 - **Restyle UI Deli**
   *My own version of the restyle module.DO NOT USE WITH RESTYLE UI MOD AT THE SAME TIME*

+- **Big Healthbar New Textures**
+  *My version of shagus Big Health module with Dragonflight textures.
+DO NOT USE WITH BIG HEALTH AT THE SAME TIME*

 ## Known Issues

 *Reputation tracking.
 If u care about tracking rep do not use Reduced Actionbar Plus atm.*